-The increase in the number of Covid-19 cases in Portugal, to over 12 thousand, generated a wave of solidarity in Macau, with important donations from the community, including one of more than 250 thousand protective masks by the Portuguese-Macanese group Quinta da Marmeleira.
+The increase in the number of COVID-19 cases in Portugal, to over 12 thousand, generated a wave of solidarity in Macau, with important donations from the community, including one of more than 250 thousand protective masks by the Portuguese-Macanese group Quinta da Marmeleira.

-According to a source from the group, a major wine producer in the Lisbon region, 100,000 masks (N95 and surgical) and FFP2 respirators, duly certified, have been delivered to the Portuguese Embassy in Beijing, which has been channeling support, to be sent to the Ministry of Health in Portugal, public hospitals in Porto and Lisbon, Police, Municipalities, among other institutions.
+According to a source from the group, a major wine producer in the Lisbon region, 100,000 masks (N95 and surgical) and FFP2 respirators, duly certified, have been delivered to the Portuguese Embassy in Beijing, which has been channelling support, to be sent to the Ministry of Health in Portugal, public hospitals in Porto and Lisbon, Police, Municipalities, among other institutions.

-Another 110,000 masks, used by medical teams involved in combating the Covid-19 epidemic, have already been purchased, and the group is looking to acquire another 40,000 to be donated next week, according to the same source.
+Another 110,000 masks, used by medical teams involved in combating the COVID-19 epidemic, have already been purchased, and the group is looking to acquire another 40,000 to be donated next week, according to the same source.